vic317yeh/jSlider/README.md

 jSlider
 =======

-jSlider is a jQuery plugin for photo display.
-The entire folder does not exceed 1MB.
-Currently the slider can only hold a maximum of 5 photos.
+jSlider is a simple, light-weighted jQuery plugin for photo display.
+The entire folder does not exceed 1MB. jSlider is currently a static photo gallery that displays 5 photos.

 ps.
-The project is not yet complete.
+This is a work in process.
 It will be updated reguarly.

 ##How to use?
-jSlider is an extremely simple tool for photo display.
+jSlider is a very simple tool for photo display.

 After linking jQuery, bootstrap, jSlider.css and jSlider.js, all you need to do is putting up the following lines.